Orpheus29/rsschool-cv/cv.md

 ### Briefly About Myself:

 In the 10th grade, I first got acquainted with a computer.
-I loved Math, so I fell in love in this flawlessly organized digital world.
-I went straight into it.
+I loved Math, so I fell in love in this flawlessly organized digital world immediately.

-During school summer practice I wrote a computer program teaching the keyboard in a playful way.
-With the night sky, big letters flashing, several difficulty levels, etc.
+During school practice I wrote a computer program teaching the keyboard in a playful way.
+With the night sky, flashing big letters, several difficulty levels, etc.

-My teacher liked what he saw and even promoted this product to one company that desired to acquire it.
+My teacher liked what he saw and even promoted this product to a company that later wanted to buy it.
 No jokes.

-And, of course, there was my pet project named Batty.
-That was a game with the bat flying all over the screen, collecting diamonds and putting them in the holes in the bottom of the screen.
-More than 30 years passed, but I feel like I’m still in there.
+And, of course, there was my pet project named 'Batty'.
+That was a simple game with the bat flying all over the screen collecting diamonds and placing them in the holes at the bottom of the screen.
+More than 30 years passed, but I feel like I’m still in there).

-Regretfully, there was no such profile as an IT worker back in 1991, so by advice of my father, military officer, I went to a military college and graduated as a journalist.
+Unfortunately, back in those days there was no such profile as an IT specialist, so on the advice of my father, a military officer, I entered a military college and graduated as a journalist.

 Now I am retired and full of hopes to make my old dream come true.

-While in the military, I had a chance to lay out magazines.
-I loved it as much as my co-workers loved what I do, so today I'm choosing FrontEnd as a priority.
+While in the military, I happened to lay out magazines.
+I loved it just as much as my co-workers loved what I do, so today I choose FrontEnd as my future profession.

 By this time, I have already completed several Internet courses on HTML, CSS, and JavaScript.